-If an alien landed on our earth tomorrow and read the Equality Act they might imagine a different scenario to what life is really like.
+If an alien landed on our earth tomorrow and read the Americans with Disabilities Act they might imagine a different scenario to what life is really like.

 As much as society talks about making things equal, if you are one of the many disabled living in America you will know that day-to-day for us is very different to able-bodied people.

 Getting on with things is a struggle if you must also navigate a disability.

 Self care is beneficial in helping smooth the bumps along the journey but therapy aid is vital.
 There is little scope for expending energy on activities that hinder our well-being, instead, everything we do must be about making living with a disability easier.

 Ideas for self care are a-plenty, and my top picks are listed in this article below, but first, let me explain to you why you need a therapist when you have a disability.

 A term that refers to a huge spectrum of impairments, activity limitations and participation restrictions.The World Health Organization (WHO) describes ‘disability’ as …